 Training Ledger - Provides detailed information on grant-funded training activities.
 All training activities must receive Cal OES approval prior to starting the event, including a Training Feedback number.
-The Training Request Form must be submitted and approved to obtain a Training Feedback number.
+The Training Request Form must be submitted and approved to obtain a Training Feedback number and should be submitted at least 30 days in advance.